CoderAllan/CodeKata/README.md

 #### Object oriented
 The validation and classification is done by using object oriented techniques.

+#### Multithreaded
+The validation and classification is done in parallel using multithreading.

 ----
 ## What is CodeKata?
 See [Wikipedia](https://en.wikipedia.org/wiki/Kata_(programming))